jgwinnett/DWP-Test-Application/README.md

 Unit tests can be run with `mvn test`

-Integration tests can be run with `mvn verify`
+Integration tests can be run with `mvn verify` (use the `-Ddependency-check.skip=true` option if your VPN doesn't allow NVD downloads)

 Both are automatically ran when `mvn install` is invoked.